Viktor Hvozd

-Victor Ivanovych Hvozd (Ukrainian: Віктор Іванович Гвоздь; 24 May 1959 – 28 May 2021) was a Chief of the Main Intelligence Directorate of the Ministry of Defense of Ukraine and a Chairman of the Foreign Intelligence Service of Ukraine.
+Viktor Ivanovych Hvozd (Віктор Іванович Гвоздь; 24 May 1959 – 28 May 2021) was a Ukrainian military officer who was the Chief of the Main Intelligence Directorate of the Ministry of Defense of Ukraine and a former Head of the Foreign Intelligence Service of Ukraine.

-Education
+Early career

 Hvozd was born on 24 May 1959 in Skala-Podilska, Borshchiv Raion, Ternopil Oblast.

-In 1981 graduated from the M. Frunze Higher Combined-Arms Command School of Kyiv; in 1997 — from the Faculty of Law of the Ivan Franko National University of Lviv; in 2005 — Master's program at Kyiv University of Economics and Law; in 2009 — Military Diplomatic Academy, Master of Military Administration.
-In 1999, completed a course on the Armed Forces' participation in peacekeeping operations at the Academy of the General Staff of the Armed Forces of Turkey (Istanbul), and in 2009 — security course at the Harvard Kennedy School (Harvard University, Boston, USA).

-Career

-From 1981, served in the Military Intelligence in the Trans-Baikal and Carpathian Military Districts as a translator of a separate reconnaissance battalion, commander of a reconnaissance company of a motorized rifle regiment, commander of a reconnaissance-airborne company of a separate reconnaissance battalion, officer of the intelligence center of the intelligence directorate of the military district.
+In 1981 graduated from the Kiev Higher Combined Arms Command School.
+From then, served in the Military Intelligence in the Trans-Baikal and Carpathian Military Districts as a translator of a separate reconnaissance battalion, commander of a reconnaissance company of a motorized rifle regiment, commander of a reconnaissance-airborne company of a separate reconnaissance battalion, officer of the intelligence center of the intelligence directorate of the military district.

+Service in Ukrainian military

-Since 1992 — an officer of the Intelligence Center of the Intelligence Directorate at the HQ of the Carpathian Military District.
-In 1993–1995 participated in peacekeeping operations as part of the UN peacekeeping mission in former Yugoslavia.
+In 1992, he became an officer of the Intelligence Center of the Intelligence Directorate at the HQ of the Carpathian Military District.
+In 1993–1995 participated in peacekeeping operations as part of the United Nations Protection Force.

-Since 1995 — at the Main Directorate of Intelligence of the Ministry of Defense of Ukraine.

-Since 1996 — Defense Attaché at the Embassy of Ukraine in Croatia and in Bosnia and Herzegovina (concurrently), since 1999 — in senior positions in the Ministry of Defense of Ukraine, since 2000 — Representative of the Ministry of Defense at the Permanent Mission of Ukraine to the UN, member of the Ukrainian delegation to the UN Security Council.
+In 1995, he began service at the Main Directorate of Intelligence of the Ministry of Defense of Ukraine.
+The following year, he became the Defense Attaché at the Embassy of Ukraine in Croatia and in Bosnia and Herzegovina (concurrently), since 1999 — in senior positions, such as Representative of the Ministry of Defense at the Permanent Mission of Ukraine to the UN.